marpies/material-design-spinner/README.md

 ## Getting started

 You can either use a pre-compiled [SWC file](swc/) or the original source file and texture from the [source](source/) directory.
-The `assets` directory should be in the same level as you project's `src` directory.
+The `assets` directory should be in the same level as your project's `src` directory.
 Alternatively, you can update the [path to the embedded texture](source/src/feathers/extensions/MaterialDesignSpinner.as#L33).

 You will also need to enable `depthAndStencil` in your app descriptor XML: